 In a fit of desperation, you might forget all of the above and rob a bank anyway.
 But a hypnotic trance is anything but a fit of desperation.

 Your unconscious mind has one mission – to keep you safe.
-Anything that violates that – violence or, say, giving away your fortune to the hypnotist – is impossible to compel someone to do.
+Anything that violates that is something the hypnotist can’t compel you to do.

 Are You Sure Hypnosis Isn’t Mind Control?